satoon101/PluginHelpers/readme.md

 All releases will be created in the directory you assigned RELEASEDIR to in your config.ini file.

 The directory structure used by plugin_releaser is &lt;RELEASEDIR&gt;\\&lt;plugin_name&gt;\\&lt;plugin_name&gt;_v&lt;plugin_version&gt;.zip

+So, if you are creating a release for a plugin called 'test' and the current version is 1.1, it will be saved as:

+* &lt;RELEASEDIR&gt;\test\test_v1.1.zip